HBPMedical/gateway/api/assets/engines/default/tos.md

     10. **EBRAINS** is the HBP legacy as a sustainable European Research Infrastructure, that was launched in 2020 during HBP SGA3, the HBP`s last specific grant agreement.
     11. **HBP Agreements** mean the agreements concluded in respect of the HBP, such as FP7 Grant Agreement no. 604102, the Consortium Agreement under the FP7 Grant Agreement no. 604102, the Framework Partnership Agreement no. 650003, and their subsequent agreements.
     12. **HBP** is the Human Brain Project under the FET Integrated Project (FP7 Grant Agreement no. 604102, i.e. its ramp-up phase), and any following continuation of the project under Horizon 2020.
     13. **MIP** is the name given to the Medical Informatics Platform developed by the HBP.
-MIP Technical Documentation is [available here](https://github.com/HBPMedical/mip-docs).
+MIP Technical Documentation is available at [https://github.com/HBPMedical/mip-docs](https://github.com/HBPMedical/mip-docs).
     14. **Personal Data** is defined as any information relating to an identified or identifiable natural or legal person, including institutions.
 An identifiable person is a person who can be identified, directly or indirectly, by reference to an identification number or factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
 Personal Data does not include publicly available information that has not been combined with non- Personal Data, nor does it include information that has been anonymised.

 1. **Access to the MIP**